nchandlersmith/ucd-capstone/README.md

-# Capstone Bank
+# Capstone Photos
-Capstone project for udacity cloud developer

-## Feature - Create Account
-As a Capstone Bank customer, I want an account, so that I can keep my money safe and access it when I need.

-### Feature updates
-- User enters account type and initial deposit amount on client.
-- Account created in Dynamo
-- TODO:
-    - Get user ID from jwt
-    - After creation, get all accounts and display them on client
+## Photo Management Epic

-## Feature - Accounts Summary
+### Feature - Add Photo

-As a Capstone Bank customer, I want to see a summary of all my accounts, so that I know where my money is at a glance
+As a member of Capstone Photo, I want to upload photos, so that I can get my photos processed at participating vendors.
-## Feature - Update Account
-As a Capstone Bank customer, I want to make updates to my account, so that I can apply different investment strategies

-## Feature - Close Account
+### Feature - Receive Processing Updates

-As a Capstone Bank customer, I want to close an account, so that I can get my money back when my needs change
+As a member of Capstone Photo, I want to receive notifications when my vendor starts or finishes work on my photo.

+## Vendor Management Epic
+__Summary:__ Vendors will download photos for processing.

-## Feature - Deposit
+### Feature - Vendor Signup

-As a Capstone Bank customer, I want to add money to my account, so that I can make additional purchases or save/invest additional money
+As a photo processing vendor, I want to sign up to Capstone Photos, so that I can process photos from my customers.

-## Feature - Withdrawal
+### Feature - Vendor Receives Notifications

-As a Capstone Bank customer, I want to withdraw money from my account, so that I have more money on hand
+As a photo processing vendor, I want to receive notifications when someone wants me to process their photos, so that I don't have to notify them directly.

-## Feature - Point of Sale
-As a Capstone Bank customer, I want to use my debit or credit chards, so that I can make purchases
+## Techy Stuff

+- Frontend: React app in S3
+- Backend: Node Lambdas
+- Database: DynamoDB - vendor, customer, and photo details
+- S3: Photo store
+- SNS: Send notifications
+- Auth0: implements auth. _Should_ be able to embed customer/vendor in the JWTs and manage permissions appropriately.
+See [Add User Roles To Tokens](https://auth0.com/docs/manage-users/access-control/sample-use-cases-rules-with-authorization)